 Professor Gerald Chan

 Gerald Chan obtained his PhD in Chinese politics and history at Griffith University in Australia and his MA in International Relations at the University of Kent, U.K. Gerald has taught international relations and Asian politics for 15 years at Victoria University of Wellington.
-He has held visiting or short-term positions at many universities, including the Chinese University of Hong Kong, Cambridge University, the National University of Singapore, Nanyang Technologcal Universty, Singapore, and Kobe-Gakuin University in Japan.
+He has held visiting or short-term positions at many universities, including the Chinese University of Hong Kong, Cambridge University, the National University of Singapore, Nanyang Technological Universty, Singapore, and Kobe-Gakuin University in Japan.
 He is a Life Member of Clare Hall, Cambridge.
 He has been an external examiner to the politics programme at the University of Hong Kong.
 He is a senior research fellow of the New Zealand Contemporary China Research Centre at Victoria University of Wellington.
 He sits on the international editorial / advisory board of ten academic journals, including Global Society, the Journal of Human Security, the International Journal of China Studies, and the Journal of Asian Security and International Affairs.
 Before he joined the University of Auckland in 2009, he was Professor of East Asian Politics and Director of the Centre for Contemporary Chinese Studies at Durham University, UK.

 Research | Current

 - Chinese international relations

 Gerald's key research area is Chinese international relations.
 He has published a number of books and many articles in this area.
-He is currently working on several projects relating to China's ability to create norms and rules that change the behaviour of other states; China's role in global financial governace; and China's Belt and Road initiative.
+He is currently working on China's Belt and Road initiative, especially the digital Silk Road.

 Two of Gerald's co-authored articles won the Best Essay of the Year award: one entitled "Rethinking global governance: a China model in the making?", in Contemporary Politics (2008); and the other entitled "Japan, the West and the whaling issue", in Japan Forum (2005).